martinpercu/mongo-use/README.md

 # MongoDB - Step by Step Tutorial

-Practical MongoDB tutorial with examples organized by topic, based on [Platzi's MongoDB course](https://github.com/platzi/curso-mongodb-intro).
+Practical MongoDB tutorial with examples organized by topic.

 ## Requirements